-- 18 aditional parking spots above the viewing area will be completed by Memorial Day 2013.
+- 18 additional parking spots have been added above the viewing area.

 - Display cases for veterans artifacts is completed.

-The NMVCC and its members appreciate any contribution and encourage your vist to 37 Lombard Road in Caribou, Maine.
+The NMVCC and its members appreciate any contribution made to help with ongoing costs and encourage you to visit us at 37 Lombard Road in Caribou, Maine.

-Should you choose to donate, checks should be made payable to NMVCC and mailed to P.O.
+Should you choose to contribute please make checks payable to NMVCC and mail to P.O.
 Box 312 Caribou, Maine 04736